Searching for dark photons from dark-scalar decays at CEPC and FCC-ee: Introduction

 The dark scalar or dark Higgs boson, denoted as $\phi$ in this work, is a scalar-portal model predicted in, for instance, scalar-singlet-extensions of the SM.
 It interacts with the SM particles via its mixing $\theta$ with the SM Higgs boson $h$.

 Furthermore, in some model constructions beyond the SM (BSM), such as the Hidden Abelian Higgs Model~\cite{Wells:2008xg,Gopalakrishna:2008dv}, both the dark scalar and the dark photon are present where the dark photon acquires mass via the Higgs mechanism of the dark scalar.
 In this work, we focus on the low-energy phenomenology of this model and investigate, with the technique of Monte Carlo (MC) simulation, the search prospect of long-lived dark photons produced from dark-scalar decays at the next-generation electron-positron colliders, CEPC~\cite{CEPCStudyGroup:2018ghi,CEPCStudyGroup:2023quu,CEPCStudyGroup:2025kmw,Ai:2025cpj} and FCC-ee~\cite{FCC:2018evy}.
 We restrict ourselves to the operation mode as the Higgs factories running at the center-of-mass (COM) energy $\sqrt{s}=240$~GeV, where the dark scalar can be singly produced via its mixing with $h$: $e^+ e^- \to Z^*\to Z \,\phi$, and the dark photons are pair produced subsequently by the prompt decay of $\phi$: $\phi\to \gamma'\gamma'$.
-To our knowledge, searches for long-lived dark photons in this signal process have not been studied.
+To our knowledge, searches for long-lived dark photons in this signal process have not been studied\footnote{See Ref.~\cite{Fuks:2025jrn}, however, for a similar study for the proton-proton colliders.}.
 For other phenomenological studies on theoretical scenarios involving both a dark Higgs boson and a dark photon, we refer to, e.g., Refs.~\cite{Wells:2008xg,Ahlers:2008qc,Gopalakrishna:2008dv,Batell:2009yf,Weihs:2011wp,Davoudiasl:2013aya,Curtin:2013fra,Falkowski:2014ffa,Curtin:2014cca,Bakhet:2015pqa,Izaguirre:2018atq,Jodlowski:2019ycu,Araki:2020wkq,Foguel:2022unm,Cheung:2024oxh,Araki:2024uad}.

 We confine ourselves to the mass ranges $m_\phi\in [25~\text{GeV}, 140~\text{GeV}]$ and $m_{\gamma'}\in[2~\text{GeV}, m_\phi/2]$.
 For these mass ranges, the current bounds on the mixing parameters $\epsilon$ and $\theta$ stem primarily from collider experiments.
 For the dark photon, the leading bounds on $\epsilon$ were obtained at the LHC collaborations CMS~\cite{CMS:2019buh} and LHCb~\cite{LHCb:2019vmc}, as well as the $B$-factory experiment BaBar~\cite{BaBar:2014zli}, roughly all in the order of $10^{-3}$.